 How to visit Weald and Downland

-The museum is set on a 40-acre site and has 50 exhibit buildings from all architectural styles from Tudor to
+The museum is set on a 40-acre site and has 50 exhibit buildings from different architectural styles.

 - SEE ALSO: Meet Julie and Amanda – can you visit their teddy bear Repair Shop in Southampton?